Guide to Cremation Costs in Toronto & the GTA, ON

 What is the least expensive cremation service?

 The cremated remains are returned to the next of kin after everything has been taken care of.
-A family can hold a memorial service if they wish when ready, which can even be conducted at home for much less.
+A family can hold a memorial service when ready, if they wish, which can even be conducted at home for much less.

-Direct cremation takes care of the immediate need to handle the disposition of the deceased.
-Still, it can also enable the family to defer the need for a memorial service or enable them to craft their own bespoke personalized ‘send off.’
+Direct cremation addresses the immediate need to arrange the deceased’s disposition.
+Still, it can also enable the family to defer the need for a memorial service or to craft their own bespoke, personalized ‘send off.’

-Are there any extra fees added to a low-cost cremation service package?
+Are there any additional fees for a low-cost cremation service package?

 The funeral director will pay third-party fees to the local county to obtain the death certificate and pay for any permit charges.
 These fees are added to the direct cremation service fee.

-The fee for a death certificate is $15.00 in Toronto.
+The fee for a death certificate in Toronto is $15.00.

-You may require more than one death certificate, as you must send them off to multiple institutions, organizations, or government offices simultaneously.
+You may require more than one death certificate because you must send them to multiple institutions, organizations, or government offices simultaneously.

-Most authority bodies that need evidence of the death, such as a life insurance company, will require an original copy of a death certificate.
+Most authoritative bodies that require evidence of death, such as a life insurance company, will require an original death certificate.
 Certified copies of a death certificate are usually available within ten days after the death.

-There can also be additional charges if any of the below services are required:
+There can also be additional charges if any of the following services are required:

 What about a “no-cost” cremation in Toronto?